-The Way Forward:
+The Way Forward

-The VPH NoE objectives outlined reflect the above challenges, and will be addressed by a core group of project members - 13 institutions who are fully committed at the highest institutional level to the concept of the VPH NoE.
-They represent centres of excellence in physiological modellina: performance processing and analysis; high computing; genomics; bioinformatics and medical Many Partners have shown prior informatics. commitment to integration within the European Research Area through leadership of, or involvement in, European Commission Sixth Framework Networks of Excellence and Collaborative Projects.
-The 13 organisations have clinical and industrial associations crucial for the creation of a VPH research environment with active end-user involvement.
+The VPH NoE objectives outlined reflect the above challenges, and are being addressed by a core group of project members: 14 institutions fully committed at the highest institutional level to the concept of the VPH NoE.
+They represent centres of excellence in physiological modelling, data processing and analysis, high performance computing, genomics, bioinformatics and medical informatics.
+Many Partners have shown prior commitment to integration within the European Research Area through leadership of, or involvement in, European Commission Sixth Framework Networks of Excellence and Collaborative Projects.
+The 14 organisations have clinical and industrial associations crucial for the creation of a VPH research environment with active end-user involvement.
 The core membership is augmented by a large and growing general/associate membership, comprised of institutions, organisation and commercial enterprise interested in VPH activities.

-This leading group of universities, institutes and organisations aim to promote the creation of a virtual environment that actively supports and nurtures interdisciplinary research, education, training and strategic development.
-In keeping with the general ethos of the VPH NoE, Exemplar Projects (EPs) will be developed (see box on page 1).
-EPs work towards integration amongst VPH researchers, in order to address specific research problems or
+This leading group of universities, institutes and organisations promotes the creation of a virtual environment that actively supports and nurtures interdisciplinary research, education, training and strategic development.
+In keeping with the general ethos of the VPH NoE, Exemplar Projects (EPs) will continue to be developed throughout project duration (see box on page 1).
+EPs work towards integration amongst VPH researchers, in order to address specific research problems or challenges.
+The aim is to provide solid examples of horizontal and vertical model/data integration, which may only be achieved through the integration of disparate knowledge and research infrastructure.